1 Also I in the first year of Darius the Mede, even I, stood to confirm and to strengthen him.

 Verses 33-35 have provided a brief overview of the papal period and the oppression of God's people during that time.
 We now turn our focus upon the ruling power itself which dominated that period.

-"And the king shall do according to his will"
+"Shall do according to his will"

 These words introduce the papal reign, using the same phrase that was used to introduced the rule of Greece and Rome.